tom-englert/TomsToolbox/Documentation/Readme.md

 ## TomsToolbox.Essentials

-This library contains methods to enhance code based on `netstandard2.0` objects.
+This library contains methods to enhance code in the `netstandard2.0` scope.
 It has extension methods for essential objects like attributes, collections, date-time operations, etc.

 ## TomsToolbox.Desktop